 As there is no day those days where there is no new bad news coming along about Facebook and it s crisis management about handling user data, we realize more and more how valuable our personal data is, and what an impact it can have, when such data get into the wrong hands.
-For people that are into this kind of social media materia, this doesn t come by surprise.
+For people that are into this kind of social media material, this doesnt come by surprise.
 But for “normal” people this hits like a punch in their faces.
-And while even Mark Zuckerg himself had to admit that it will take quiet some time to fix things with more and more settings we need to get aware to the fact that social media won t be the same again.
-We need to even have time surrender our privacy to companies if we are still want to participate on the world wide web, or we have to skip it or get way more sensitive how we gonna surf the web.
-The way Facebook approaches the situation is in my point of view a wrong one, but may be it s the only way they can go.
-For us as users we have two ways to get things better:
+And while even Mark Zuckerberg himself had to admit that it will take quite some time to fix things with more and more settings we need to get aware to the fact that social media won t be the same again.
+We need to even have time to surrender our privacy to companies if we still want to participate in the world wide web, or we have to skip it or get way more sensitive about how we gonna surf the web.
+The way Facebook approaches the situation is in my point of view the wrong one, but maybe it s the only way they can go.
+Us as users we have two ways to get things better:

 - Deal with it (bad choice)

-- Get more and more sensitive, where we gonna post what kind of content
+- Get more and more sensitive, about where we gonna post and what kind of content

-Facebook so far within the current situation not any longer a good place to stay.
+Facebook so far within the current situation not longer a good place to stay.
 But what else to do?
-Actually one “looser” against Facebook might get the chance to regain popularity: Twitter.
+Actually, one “loser” against Facebook might get the chance to regain popularity: Twitter.